menckend/writing/index.md

 The inaugural document is a generalized reference architecture for DNS-based global load-balancing.
 You'll find it (and the subsequent documents/articles from the "Articles" drop-down menu at the top of this page.)

-All works presented here are my own.
-Ignore them or adore them as you best see fit.
+{% include note.html content="All works presented here are my own.
+Ignore them or adore them as *you* best see fit." %}

 {% include links.html %}